How To Use HTML For Amazon Book Descriptions To Stand Out

 <i>Wow, some people have the ability to make you feel the story through their words.</i>

-The most important part here, and what Amazon does not explain in their HTML page is that you MUST close these tags correctly.
+The most important part here, and what Amazon does not explain on its HTML page, is that you MUST close these tags correctly.

 If you don’t add this forward slash, it won’t work.